skshamagarwal/skshamagarwal/README.md

 💡 &nbsp;&nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm currently pursuing B.Tech.
 (CSE).\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
+🌱 &nbsp;I'm on track for learning more about Data Science, Data Management and Software Development.\
-✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
+✍️ &nbsp;In my free time, I read Books, watch Media and write Blogs as side hustles.\
 ✉️ &nbsp;You can shoot me an email at skshamagarwal@gmail.com!
 I'll try to respond as soon as I can.